 Open Camera Settings from the blue circle with white “i” and click on the RadioLynx tab.
 Connection Box should be selected for Port; Setup ID should be 000; Start Sensor should be selected and Name should read Start 000.
 The Pro, Fusion and EtherLynx 2000+ will choose Camera Back for Port.
 Close Camera Settings, open a blank event in FinishLynx, turn on the RadioLynx transmitter (EncRadio) and watch the boot process for CHA; 000; -L-; typ; STA.
 Once booted, tap the gun sensor to get a start to the event.
 The transmitter should beep also.
-If you are having trouble with the wireless start see the short troubleshoot guide on the back of this document.
+If you are having trouble with the wireless start, see the short troubleshoot guide.

 8. Test USB adapters and ports on laptop

 Open the FinishLynx software on your computer and go to File | Options | General.
 Click the drop-down for Capture Button and look at the list of connection options.
 It will probably list Keyboard, COM 1 and COM 3, but this varies with computers.
 Next, close the FinishLynx software, plug the USB adapter into a USB port, and open the FinishLynx software.
 There should be a new COM port listed under Capture Button (typically COM 4 or higher).
 Repeat this process for all USB ports.